The PSAT junior year could lead to thousands in scholarships for college

 Even if you do not plan to take the SAT exam, you must take the PSAT as a junior to qualify for the National Merit Scholarship competition.
 A high score on the PSAT enhances your college application and could make you a notable recruit for colleges and universities.

-Preparation Workshops, Practice Test and Official PSAT Test
+Register for the PSAT Practice Test and Official PSAT Test

 (all conducted at Minnetonka High School)

 |Opportunities||Details and Links to Registration/Payment|

 The Princeton Review will lead a full-length PSAT practice test and review session at Minnetonka High School.
 There is no fee for these sessions; however, students must commit to attending BOTH sessions to participate.

 PSAT Practice Test date and location: Saturday, September 9, beginning at 9 a.m.
 (MHS room location TBD)

 Review Session date and location: Saturday, September 23 or Saturday, September 30, from 9 a.m. to 12 p.m.
 Review your PSAT practice test scores, strengths and areas for improvement.
 This review session is facilitated by a trained PSAT instructor from The Princeton Review.